nava2105/js_socketio/README.md

 This project is a basic **Socket.IO** application integrated with an **Express.js server**.
 It sets up a WebSocket server and client communication to demonstrate real-time messaging between a server and a browser.

 - **Server Functionalities**:
-  - Sends a message to the client upon connection: `"Hola Mundo desde SocketIO Servidor en javascript"`.
+  - Sends a message to the client upon connection: `"Hello from the Socket.IO server"`.
   - Listens for messages from the client and logs them to the console.
   - Handles client disconnections.